 Proving medical malpractice takes proof of four elements:

-You have two years to file a medical malpractice lawsuit in New Jersey.
+In most instances, you have two years from the date of the malpractice to file a medical malpractice lawsuit in New Jersey.
 If you fail to initiate your lawsuit within two years of the medical error, you will most likely forfeit the right to file.
-If you did not discover your injuries immediately, however, you have two years from the date of discovery.
-You or your lawyer will need to fill out and submit the required paperwork by the deadline.
+However, if you did not discover your injuries immediately, you may have two years from the date of discovery.
+You and an experienced medical malpractice attorney at Cerussi & Gunn, P.C. will need to gather the medical records, retain an expert who supports the case, and file a lawsuit by the deadline.

 Learn more about your rights and legal options today.
-Request a free case review online or by calling (732) 936-9920 24/7.
+Request a free case review online from one of our medical malpractice and negligence lawyers in Monmouth County, NJ, or by calling (732) 936-9920.